 What Do Rack Pulls Work?

-Rack pulls are a strength-building exercise that targets the so-called posterior chain muscles that are responsible for hip and back extension.
-Powerlifters use rack pulls to develop their ability to achieve a strong lock out when performing deadlifts, while bodybuilders use this exercise to make their backs more muscular and thick – a process called hypertrophy.
-Rack pulls are normally performed with heavy weights using low repetitions and, as such, are not a suitable exercise for beginners.
+Rack pulls are a great exercise for strength training, gaining upper body muscle mass, and a good deadlift variation that targets the so-called posterior chain muscles that are responsible for hip and back extension.
+In weightlifting, powerlifters use rack pulls workouts to develop their ability to achieve a strong lock out when performing deadlifts, while bodybuilders use this exercise to make their backs more muscular and thick – a process called hypertrophy.
+Rack pulls are normally performed with heavier weight than conventional deadlift using low reps and, as such, are not a suitable exercise for beginners.

-To perform a rack pull, place a loaded barbell in a squat rack at just below knee-height.
-Grasp the bar with a shoulder-width overhand or mixed grip and stand with your feet directly below the bar.
+To perform a rack pull, place a barbell with weight plates in a squat rack at just below knee-height.
+Get into starting position by grasping the bar with a shoulder-width overhand grip or mixed grip and standing with your feet directly below the bar just like traditional deadlift.
 Bend your knees slightly, lift your chest and contract your core muscles.
 With straight arms, extend your hips and stand upright.
-Hold this uppermost position for a second before pushing your hips back, leaning forward and lowering the bar back to the rack.
-Make sure that you do not allow your lower back to become rounded at any point during this exercise, as this can lead to injury.
+Hold this uppermost position for a second before pushing your hips back, leaning forward and lowering the bar back to the starting point.
+Make sure that you do not allow your lower back to become rounded at any point during this exercise, as this is not proper form and can increase risk of injury.

-Rack pulls require and develop the muscles that extend your hip; specifically your gluteus maximus or butt muscle, and your hamstrings on the backs of your thighs.
+Rack pulls work and develop the lower body muscle groups that extend your hip; specifically your glutes and your hamstrings on the backs of your thighs.
+It also works your lats, quads and other lower body muscles.
 Hip extension is an essential part of many athletic movements, including lifting, running, throwing and jumping.
-The action of extending your hips is emphasized during the rack pull, as almost all of the movement in this exercise is due to driving the hips forward, as opposed to knee extension, which uses the quadriceps.
+The action of extending your hips is emphasized during the rack pull, as almost all of the range of motion in this exercise is due to driving the hips forward, as opposed to knee extension, which uses the quadriceps.

 It is very important that, when performing rack pulls, you keep your shoulders pulled back.
 Pulling your shoulders back helps to lift your chest, which promotes a strong lower back arch – essential for safe performance of this exercise.
-The action of pulling your shoulders back, called retraction, during this exercise will strengthen the muscles between your shoulder blades, specifically your middle trapezius and rhomboids.
+The action of pulling your shoulders back, called retraction, during this exercise will build muscle between your shoulder blades, specifically your middle trapezius and rhomboids.
 Strengthening these muscles can help improve your posture.

-The weakest link in the rack pull exercise if usually your hands.
-Some lifters work around this by using wrist straps or special training hooks.
-While such practices may enhance your short-term lifting performance, lifting without these aids will help increase your grip strength.
+The weakest link in the rack pull exercise is usually your hands.
+Some lifters work around this by using wrist straps or special training hooks to help with pulling strength .
+While such practices may enhance your short-term lifting performance, lifting without these aids will help in building strength in your grip.
 A strong grip is important for many sports including wrestling, judo, football, rugby and climbing.
+If you continue to lose grip, decrease the amount of weight or switch to other back exercises because dropping the weight can lead to back injury.

 - "Essentials of Strength Training and Conditioning"; National Strength and Conditioning Association; 2008